HSF/hsf.github.io/_gsocproposals/2022/proposal_LOX.md

 ## Task ideas
- * Identify ML and computational techniques suitable for SNeIa classification
+ * Identify ML and computational techniques for UVOIR-based SNeIa classification
+ * Evaluate performance of each technique and select the best one for this project
- * Train the algorithm on a provided SNeIa simulation database
+ * Train the algorithm on a provided SNeIa simulation database, for predefined wavelength bands
  * Develop a SNeIa classification framework and/or routine
+ * Evaluate classification performance for each wavelength band
+ * Compare and contrast the performance of your classification scheme to identify the most useful wavelength bands

 ## Expected results
- * Project deliverable is a SNeIa classification routine, along with a study of performance.
+ * Project deliverable is a SNeIa classification routine and a study of its performance.

 ## Test

-Please use this link to access the test for this project.
-Tests will be published in March.
+Please use this [link](https://github.com/ML4SCI/ML4SCI_GSoC/tree/main/LOX) to access the test and relative data set for this project.

 ## Requirements
-Python, C++, previous experience in Machine Learning or equivalent
+ * Python, C++, modest previous experience in Machine Learning or equivalent

 ## Mentors
   * [Richard S. Miller](mailto:ml4-sci@cern.ch) (Johns Hopkins University Applied Physics Laboratory)
   * [James P. Mastandrea](mailto:ml4-sci@cern.ch) (Johns Hopkins University Applied Physics Laboratory)
   * [Patrick Peplowski](mailto:ml4-sci@cern.ch) (Johns Hopkins University Applied Physics Laboratory)
-  * [Aimee Hungerford](mailto:ml4-sci@cern.ch) (Los Alamos National Laboratories)

 Please **DO NOT** contact mentors directly by email.
-Instead, please email [ml4-sci@cern.ch](mailto:ml4-sci@cern.ch) with Project Title and **include your CV** and **test results**.
+Instead, please email [ml4-sci@cern.ch](mailto:ml4-sci@cern.ch) and [jamesgsoc2@gmail.com](jamesgsoc2@gmail.com) with Project Title and **include your CV** and **test results**.
 The mentors will then get in touch with you.